-The next is to register springSecurityFilterChain with the step the war.
-This Configuration can be done Java with Spring's WebApplicationInitializer in support in a Servlet 3.0+ environment.
+The next step is to register the springSecurityFilterChain with the war.
+This can be done in Java Configuration with Spring's WebApplicationInitializer support in a Servlet 3.0+ environment.
 Not suprisingly, Spring Security provides a base class AbstractSecurityWebApplicationInitializer that will ensure the springSecurityFilterChain gets registered for you.
 The way in which we use AbstractSecurityWebApplicationInitializer differs depending on if we are already using Spring or if Spring Security is the only Spring component in our application.

-- the section called "AbstractSecurityWebApplicationInitializer without Existing Spring" Use these instructions if you are not using Spring already - the section called "AbstractSecurityWebApplicationInitializer with Spring MVC" Use these instructions if you are already using Spring
+- AbstractSecurityWebApplicationInitializer without Existing Spring Use these instructions if you are not using Spring already - AbstractSecurityWebApplicationInitializer with Spring MVC Use these instructions if you are already using Spring